ABI Generation

 Input types:

-Plaintext- Primitive, array, struct, or optionalRecord- Record input (consumed by the transition)
+Plaintext- Primitive, array, struct, or optionalRecord- Record input (consumed by the entry function)

 Output types: